 Historic Route 66

 Amarillo is the largest city on the 178-mile portion of Route 66 that goes from Oklahoma to Texas and into New Mexico.
 Even though Amarillo takes the cake for being the largest city, there are things to see and do in both directions on the Mother Road.
 Now located along I-40 in Amarillo, Cadillac Ranch and the Big Texas Steak Ranch and Microbrewery are two famous Route 66 attractions that were uprooted from their original Route 66 locations in order to attract more visitors.
+Another notable Route 66 - related attraction that is in Amarillo but not on Route 66 is Bill's Backyard Classics.
+There you will find Bill Pratt's classic car collection of more than 100 cars and trucks of all of makes and models from 1920 to 2012.
 West of Amarillo, you will find the famous Midpoint Cafe - located at the midpoint of Route 66.
 East of Amarillo, you will find the iconic Tower Station and U-Drop Inn Cafe in Shamrock, TX.
 Built in 1936, the Tower Station and U-Drop Inn Cafe is now one of Route 66's most recognizable historic buildings.

 Amarillo's Route 66 Historic District

 The official Route 66 Historic District in Amarillo is located on 6th Ave. between Georgia & Western Streets.
 In the district visitors will find over one mile of art galleries, antique shops, collectible stores, craft and specialty shops, restaurants and bars.
 Not only was Route 66 the Mother Road of America, but this district was one of the first residential and business districts in Amarillo.